jamwaffles/jamwaffles.github.io/_posts/2017-12-12-elm-counting-occurrences.md

 ## Wrapping up

 Hopefully I've helped you understand a bit about how data processing (particularly with `Dict`s) works in Elm with some practical code.
-During my Elm learning experience, I found there was a gap between absolute beginner tutorials and more advanced stuff that requires a deeper knowledge of the language to work with.
+During my Elm learning experience, I found there was a gap between absolute beginner tutorials and more advanced stuff.
 Perhaps that's my procedural background talking, or perhaps I just need to be smarter.
-Who knows, but either way, the aim of this article was to help bridge this gap.
+Who knows, but either way the aim of this article was to help bridge this gap.
 Let me know [on Twitter](https://twitter.com/jam_waffles) if there's something I can do to improve this article, and as always, thanks for read'n.